-The policy applies to in-year applications and the aim is to make sure the most vulnerable children who do not have an accessible school place, are offered a place at a suitable school as quickly as possible.
+The protocol applies to in-year applications and only to children who do not have a current school place.
+The aim is to make sure the most vulnerable children are offered a place at a suitable school as quickly as possible.
 It also ensures that no school (including those with places) is asked to take a disproportionate number of vulnerable children.